 Office workers, shop staff, tourists and business people alike, all end up in these fascinating places, and to get a real feel for ‘normality’ in a city that can be overwhelming at times,

 Of course, the real draw is the food itself, and, the choice does not disappoint.
 There are curries of all varieties, countless soups and broths, rice dishes and myriad other continental

 options.
 All YOU have to do, is choose what to eat, and where to get it from.

-to eat from, will ask for your card, swipe it, and then return the card (minus some credit, of course).
+choose to eat from, will ask for your card, swipe it, and then return the card (minus some credit, of course).
 The joy is that it’s a fairly no-strings affair.
-If you don’t top up your card with
+If you don’t top up your

 it’s a marvellous idea, and whether its to prevent theft by the staff, or to limit the exchange of dirty notes from food servers, I do not know.
 Either way, it’s a novel experience, and a